MSc Program

 Co-operative education option

-A co-operative education option of the program is available in thesis or non-thesis version.
-Students should indicate that they wish to follow this option at the time of application.
+A Co-operative Education Option is available to students in the thesis or course-based program.
+Students may indicate that they wish to follow this option at the time of application or after they have started the program.